 Harris County Judge

-Primary Runoff Elections May 26, 2026
+Primary Runoff Elections

 March 8, 2026

-"Atop the local ticket was the race to succeed County Judge Lina Hidalgo.
+"Atop the local ticket was the race to succeed County Judge Hidalgo.
 Both the top Democratic and Republican contenders in that race are now headed for a May runoff.
 The winners of the runoff will face off in the November election...
 Annise Parker and Letitia Plummer have advanced to a runoff.
 Orlando Sanchez and Warren A. Howell have advanced to a runoff."

 — Houston Chronicle